google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 Your goal is to provide a good experience that lessens the impact of changes in connectivity.

-## What to show your users when when they have a bad network connection?
+## What to show your users when they have a bad network connection?

 The first question that must be asked is: what does success and failure of a network connection look like?
-A successful connection is your apps normal online experience.
+A successful connection is your app's normal online experience.
 The failure of a connection however can be both the offline state of your app as well how the app behaves when there is a laggy network.

 When thinking about the success or failure of a network connection you need to ask yourself these important UX questions: